 It’s one of those things that occurs to you when you get a customer saying, your website looks tired.
 Your website didn’t work on my mobile.
-Did you know you have a copyright that 6 years old. etc. At this point you have a realisation that your new website is actually several years old.
+Did you know you have a copyright that is 6 years old? etc. At this point, you have a realisation that your new website is actually several years old.
 So you decide to make a website re-design plan.
 We are here to help you understand what you need to include in that plan.

 It’s not always just down to the age of a website.
 Here are several reasons why you may need a re-design for your website.

-Sometimes due to demand of services from existing clients. or changes to products you recognise a new approach is needed, but your existing web site is unable to deliver without some serious changes.
+Sometimes due to demand for services from existing clients. or changes to products you recognise a new approach is needed, but your existing website is unable to deliver without some serious changes.
 That’s where a website re-design plan should be implemented.

 So to recap on the above